-Introduction: Rewriting the rules for the digital age has been added to your bookmarks.
+Introduction: Rewriting the rules for the digital age has been saved

 The accelerating rate of change in business, the economy, and society challenges both business and HR to adopt new rules for leading, organizing, motivating, managing, and engaging the 21st-century workforce.